-I’ve grown two brands online using a variety of social media tools with plenty of successes and challenges along the way.
+Over the last 10+ years, there are have plenty of successes and challenges along the way.
 I know what works and what doesn’t.
 This saves my clients tons of time.
 Along with being an avid user of all the major social technologies, and an early adopter of just about every new tool that comes along, I am the producer and host of two podcasts, How to Rock Online Marketing Without Losing Your Cool and Social Media Voices, a long-running (retired) podcast that featured clients who were successful with growing their businesses by leveraging the social web.
 Many of the retired episodes can be heard on my current podcast.

-I love giving back.
+I LOVE giving back.

 I am very passionate about giving back and helping others understand how to best use social technologies for the greater good.
 My contributions include: